Fliegerstaffel 5: History

 The unit was founded in 1925 as Fliegerkompanie 5, flying Häfeli DH-5 and EKW C-35 biplanes.
 In 1940 they were replaced by the new Morane D-3800 fighters.
 In 1945, during a reorganization, the unit was redesignated Fliegerstaffel 5.
 From 1951 to 1959 Fliegerstaffel 5 operated de Havilland D.H.100 Vampire jets.
-From 1959 they operated Hawker Hunter jets out of Raron Airfield.
+From 1959 they operated Hawker Hunter with Raron Airfield as their war base.
 They were later relocated to Interlaken until 1994 when the Hawker Hunter was put out of service and Fliegerstaffel 5 was disbanded.
 The military airfield at Interlaken continued for some time as a military helicopter base and competence center for war repairs/battle damage repair, until it was handed over to a civilian operator.

 The most famous member of the Fliegerstaffel 5 was the Swiss astronaut Claude Nicollier who piloted the Hunter until the fliegerstaffel was disbanded in 1994.